Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 by [Ivan Pepelnjak](https://www.ipspace.net/Main_Page) has been on my "check-this-out" list for a couple of weeks now.
 It contains a set of tools to simplify the process of creating virtual network labs.
-In the following sections I will lay out how to quickly get started with labbing on Cisco NXOS 9000v devices using netsim-tools.
+In the following sections I will lay out how to quickly get started with labbing on Cisco NXOS 9000v or Cumulus Linux devices using netsim-tools.

+*Note: Following the 0.8 release of netsim-tools this post received an update to use the pip-way of installing the tools.*

 # Virtualizing network devices